sah/java-tutorial/04-Java-Helper.md

 Using the Java Helper Library
 ====
 The [Java helper library](https://github.com/saucelabs/sauce-java) provides additional test functionality when using Sauce (like pass/fail reporting), and it only requires minimal changes to the test class.
 There are JUnit and TestNG versions of the Java helper library.
 The version you are using is included as a dependency in the Maven pom file.

+The sample project from this tutorial already includes the dependency and a test that uses it.
+There is nothing new to add or run here: the rest of this page explains how to include the dependency in your own project and use it in your tests.
+However, you can see the effect of using these features on your [Sauce Labs tests page](https://saucelabs.com/tests).
+The tests for the `WebDriverWithHelperTest.java` test will be marked as Pass in the Results column, whereas all other tests will simply be marked as Finished.

 **JUnit**